-Once an article is submitted to a Special Issue, the Guest Editors will need to read over the article as an initial screening process, and the manuscript will need to be assigned to one of the Guest Editors.
-If the Guest Editor decides that the manuscript is of reasonable quality, he/she will assign it to external referees for peer review.
-The Guest Editor should assign a minimum of 2 and a maximum of 5 independent external referees to each paper, and this should be done within a maximum of two weeks from the time he/she has received the manuscript.
-Reviewers are then expected to submit their reports within a maximum of 6 weeks.
-Once the review reports have been received, the Guest Editor will need to make an editorial recommendation of either:
+Once an article is submitted to a Special Issue, the Lead Guest Editor will need to read over the article as an initial screening process, and if it is of reasonable quality, he/she will need to assign it either to himself/herself or to one of the Guest Editors.
+The Guest Editor handling the manuscript will then need to assign it to external referees for peer review.
+The Guest Editor should assign a minimum of 2 and a maximum of 5 independent external referees to each paper, and this should be done within a maximum of 1 week from the time he/she has received the manuscript.
+Reviewers are then expected to submit their reports within a maximum of 5 weeks.
+Once the review reports have been received, the Guest Editor will need to make an editorial decision of either:

 - Publish Unaltered

-If the Guest Editor recommends “Review Again after Minor Changes,” the Editor-in-Chief is notified of the recommendation so he/she can inspect the manuscript and the review reports.
-If the Editor-in-Chief overrides the Guest Editor's recommendation, the manuscript is rejected.
-If the Editor-in-Chief approves the Guest Editor's recommendation, the authors are notified to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
-Only the Guest Editor, and not the external reviewers, reviews the revised manuscript after the minor changes have been made by the authors.
+If the Guest Editor chooses “Consider after Minor Changes,” the authors are asked to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers.
+Only the Guest Editor reviews the revised manuscript after the minor changes have been made by the authors.
 Once the Guest Editor is satisfied with the final manuscript, the manuscript can be accepted.

-If the Guest Editor recommends “Review Again after Major Changes,” the recommendation is communicated to the authors.
-The authors are expected to revise their manuscripts in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner.
-Once the revised manuscript is submitted, the original reviewers are contacted with a request to review the revised version of the manuscript.
-Along with their review reports on the revised manuscript, the reviewers make a recommendation which can be “Publish Unaltered” or “Publish after Minor Changes” or “Reject.”
-The Guest Editor can then make an editorial recommendation which can be “Publish Unaltered” or “Review Again after Minor Changes” or “Reject.”
+If the Guest Editor chooses “Consider after Major Changes,” the authors are expected to revise their manuscript in accordance with the changes recommended by the reviewers and to submit their revised manuscript in a timely manner.
+Once the revised manuscript is submitted, the Guest Editor can then make an editorial decision of “Publish Unaltered,” “Consider after Minor Changes,” or “Reject.”

-The Guest Editor handling a manuscript cannot assign himself/herself as a reviewer of the manuscript.
-This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal, since any manuscript must be recommended by one or more (usually two or more) external reviewers, the Guest Editor, and the Editor-in-Chief before acceptance for publication.
-The name of the Guest Editor recommending the manuscript for publication is published with the manuscript to indicate and acknowledge their invaluable contribution to the peer-review process and the indispensability of their contributions to the running of the journals.
+The Guest Editors cannot act as reviewers for the Special Issue's manuscripts.
+This is to ensure a high-quality, fair, and unbiased peer-review process of every manuscript submitted to the journal, since any manuscript must be recommended by one or more (usually two or more) external reviewers and the Guest Editor before acceptance for publication.

 The peer-review process is single blinded, i.e., the reviewers know who the authors of the manuscript are, but the authors do not have access to the information of who the peer-reviewers are.
 Every journal published by Hindawi has an acknowledgement page for the researchers who have performed the peer-review process for at least one manuscript in the past year.
 Without the significant contributions made by these researchers, the publication of the journal would not be possible.